IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Install Java
 ~~~~~~~~~~~~

-The Dataverse software requires Java 11.
+The Dataverse Software requires Java 11.

 We suggest downloading OpenJDK from https://adoptopenjdk.net